guykibby/Tidal-and-Location-Display/README.md

 This React app runs on Node JS.

-Displays 24hrs of tidal data for Auckland from a remote API, time displayed is GMT.
+Displays 24hrs of tidal data for Auckland, data collected from a remote mock API.

-Google maps service plugging.
+Google maps service pluggin.

 Deployed on Render - https://client-d8zq.onrender.com/